voicegain/platform/how-to/edge-on-hardware/Edge_Deploy.md

 ## <a name="step12"></a>Step 12: Reboots, Notes and Caveats

+NTP: **Ensure that this node will have access to an NTP Clock endpoint.
+By default, this requires port 123 UDP.
+Ubuntu will use systemd-timesyncd connected to ntp.ubuntu.com.
+If you will be using your own NTP server update your configuration accordingly.** Timeskew can cause many seemingly unrelated issues.

-The EZInit script has enabled all required services for the cluster to start automatically upon reboot.
+First Reboot: The EZInit script has enabled all required services for the cluster to start automatically upon reboot.
 After rebooting the system you may need to wait up to 10 minutes for all of the individual components to start and settle.

-The cluster configuration is ran as the non-root user who ran the EZInit script.
+voicegain user: The cluster configuration is ran as the non-root user who ran the EZInit script.
 If you require other users on the system to have access to the kubectl command line tool you will want to copy the kubernetes configuration file to their home directory.

 For example, you create a new user named 'bobert' who needs to be able to run kubectl commands and administer the cluster.
 After adding the user to Ubuntu (adduser or useradd).
 Run the following commands, making certain to assign the newly created user to the Newuser variable:
 ```